Take some action steps to get your financial estate in order.

 - Transfer on Death designations for non-retirement accounts.
 Many financial institutions and states will permit you to establish a designation that allows your asset to be transferred to the person you designate upon your death.
 Read more here.
 Talk to your estate planning attorney to identify whether this is the best way for your assets to be handled.

 - Passwords.
 Store your usernames and passwords in a safe place and let your family know where they are.
 This includes the password to your smartphone, online photos, and social media accounts, in addition to your banking and other financial relationships.

 I am not an attorney and this information is not intended as legal advice.
 Consult with an attorney for your specific situation.

 I have a summary sheet that outlines a variety of financial documents and other materials to collect and have on hand in a physical folder.
-These materials can help your loved ones know where to go for all the important financial matters.
+These materials can help your loved ones know where to go for all the important financial matters in the event that you can’t do it yourself.
 It takes some time to assemble the documentation, but it can be very beneficial in a time of need.
-Reach out via this website’s Contact Us page if you’d like a copy of the financial affairs summary sheet.
+Reach out via the Contact Us page if you’d like a copy of the financial affairs summary sheet.